rust-secure-code/cargo-auditable/rust-audit-info/README.md

 ## rust-audit-info

-Command-line tool to extract the dependency trees embedded in binaries by `cargo auditable`.
+Command-line tool to extract the dependency trees embedded in binaries by [`cargo auditable`](https://crates.io/crates/cargo-auditable).

 It takes care of parsing the platform-specific formats ([ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format), [PE](https://en.wikipedia.org/wiki/Portable_Executable), [Mach-O](https://en.wikipedia.org/wiki/Mach-O)) and outputs the decompressed JSON.

 This tool is intentionally minimal and does not implement vulnerability scanning on its own.
 However, it is useful for building your own vulnerability scanner.
-If you're looking for a Rust library instead of a command-line tool, see [`auditable-extract`](https://docs.rs/auditable-extract/).
+If you're looking for a Rust library instead of a command-line tool, see [`auditable-info`](https://docs.rs/auditable-info/).

 ### Features